 The similarity matrix acquired from the Multi-Items Rearrangement task is based on the Euclidian distance between items in the trial.
 If the distance between two items were measured multiple times, the average of the distance among measurements is used as the similarity between the items.
 The similarity matrix acquired from the Paired-Comparison task is based on the rated similarity between items.
 Similar to the Multi-Items Rearrangement task, if an items pair is rated multiple times, the similarity between the items pair is calculated as the average between ratings.
 The similarity matrices acquired from both tasks were normalized by rescaling the maximum dissimilarity in the matrix to 1.
 The normalization ensures that the similarity matrix acquired from the Multi-Items Rearrangement task and the similarity matrix acquired from the Paired-Comparison task are under the same scale.

-To test the reliability of Multi-Items Rearrangement task and the Paired-Comparison task, we compared the similarity matrices acquired from the first session with that of the second session for each participant.
+To test the reliability of Multi-Items Rearrangement task and the Paired-Comparison task, we compared the similarity matrices acquired from the first session with the second session for each participant.
 The comparison between the similarity matrices is done through Random Skewers method (Cheverud & Marroig, 2007).
-The correlation between the similarity matrices acquired from first session and the second session for both tasks of each participant are listed in Table 1.
+The correlation between the similarity matrices acquired from first session and the second session for both tasks of each participant are listed in Table 3.
 The lowest reliability is 0.71 for the Multi-Items Rearrangement task, and 0.78 for the Paired-Comparison task.
 To test the validity of the Multi-Items Rearrangement task, the similarity matrices acquired from Multi-Items Rearrangement task and the similarity matrices acquired from Paired-Comparison task were again compared with the Random Skewers method.
-The correlation between the similarity matrices are listed in Table 1, where the lowest correlation is 0.85.
+The correlation between the similarity matrices are listed in Table 3, where the lowest correlation is 0.85.
 To ensure both similarity matrices are aligned, we plotted the acquired similarity matrices with Multidimensional Scaling, as shown in Figure 3.

 The average time required for task completion was 475.6 seconds for the Multi-Item Rearrangement task, and 905.1 seconds for the Paired-Comparison task.
 In both cases the break time was excluded.
 The time required for both tasks were compared in R (R. Core Team, 2016) with BayesFactor package (Morey & Rouder, 2015), and the data strongly supported that Paired-Comparison task takes longer than Multi-Items Rearrangement task (BF = 313.73).